ilanschnell/bitarray/README.rst

 ``bytereverse(start=0, stop=<end of buffer>, /)``
-   Reverse the bit order for each buffer byte in range(start, stop) in-place.
+   Reverse the order of bits in byte-range(start, stop) in-place.
    The start and stop indices are given in terms of bytes (not bits).
    Also note that this method only changes the buffer; it does not change the endianness of the bitarray object.